MicrosoftDocs/azure-dev-docs/articles/ai/gen-ai-concepts-considerations-developers.md

 - **No domain specific knowledge** - Similar to "knowledge cutoff, if you have private information like internal-only company documents, the LLM was not trained on this information and therefore has no domain specific knowledge.

-What can you do to mitigate the possible downsides or problems with LLMs and get the best possible results to help your users and your organization?
+What can you do to mitigate the possible challenges or problems with LLMs and get the best possible results to help your users and your organization?
 Start by understanding the ways in which you can supplement where the LLM is getting its data from.

 ### Understanding where LLMs get their information

-To address the problems of LLMs, engineers need to consider the kinds of information they are working with, and choose the right retrieval model for their application.
-The following categories represent different approaches to how LLMs interact with external information or databases to generate responses.
+A good starting point to getting the best results from an LLM is to understand where or how LLMs get their information.
+The following categories represent different approaches to how LLMs interact with various sources of information to generate responses.

 :::image type="content" source="./media/llm-knowledge.png" alt-text="Diagram depicting three different types of retreival generation with retrieval-off generation at the top correlated with the most pre-trained knowledge, then retrieval-augmented generation, then retrieval-centric generation at the bottom correlated with the most retrieved knowledge." :::